snpsuen/FRR_MetalLB_BGP_Minikube/anycast/README.md

 ### Deploy Minikube K8s clusters

 For simplicity and a smaller footprint, both clusters are reduced to a single node each.
-Moreover, The node of the second cluster, mkcluster02, is to be assigned a bespoke IP, 192.168.99.2.
+Moreover, the node of the second cluster, mkcluster02, is to be assigned a user-chosen IP, 192.168.99.2.

 ```
 minikube start --driver=docker --nodes 1 -p mkcluster01 --cpus=1 --force